Vanderbilt-VR-2025/Stambaugh/README.md

 “Hope” is the thing with feathers -
 That perches in the soul -
-Here is the change -
+I have created a change -
 And never stops - at all -
 And sweetest - in the Gale - is heard -